jachansantiago/enigma/README.md

 ```

 ## Message requirements
-_This Enigma machine do not accept Numbers and other characters except a-z & A-Z in english language._
+_This Enigma machine does not accept Numbers and other characters except a-z & A-Z in the English language._

 ## LICENSE
 Enigma is released under the [MIT license](https://github.com/jeffrey-chan/enigma/blob/master/LICENSE).